ukamath/psbml/README.md

 In very simple terms: it is **Divide, Collaborate and Conquer**!

- - Use existing unmodified machine learning algorithms from Open Sources or Closed Sources
+ - Use existing unmodified machine learning algorithms from Open Sources or Closed Sources by simple wrapper
- - Converts any Machine Learning library to Parallel library
+ - Converts any Machine Learning library to Parallel Machine Learning library
- - Parallelize Machine learning
+ - Parallelizes any Classification, Regression, Clustering (Density, Distance and Probability based).
- - Scale up (concurrency) and scale out (remoting) to handle dataset size
+ - Scale up (concurrency) and scale out (distributed computing) to handle dataset size

 What does PSBML support?
 -----------------------
 Supervised Learning (Classification and Regression), Unsupervised Learning (Clustering) as framework across any open sources.
 Implementations for well-known open sources such as WEKA, JSAT and RapidMiner are implemented.

+Plans to extend to SMILE, Spark and H20 are in progress.

 How to Run PSBML ?